 The refrigeration case should be positioned in a manner that optimal air flow can flow through the underside and rear.
 This will minimise the risk of condensation on the back and/or underside.
-Leave 100mm gap between the rear of the case and the back wall.
+Leave a minimum 75mm gap between the rear of the case and the back wall.